-• The individual who is told about, hears, or is made aware of the concern/disclosure is responsible for following the above

-5. Breaches of the Diversity and Inclusion Policy, Standards, Code of Conduct and Reporting Procedure
+- The individual who is told about, hears, or is made aware of the concern/disclosure is responsible for following the Concern Reporting Procedure. - 5.
+Breaches of the Diversity and Inclusion Policy, Standards, Code of Conduct and Concern Reporting Procedure

-Where there are concerns that diversity and inclusion good practice has not been followed, all staff are encouraged to follow the club's whistle-blowing policy.
-Coaches, officials, volunteers and players are encouraged to:
+Where there are concerns that diversity and inclusion good practice has not been followed, all staff and members are encouraged to follow the Club's Whistleblowing Policy; consultants, coaches, officials, volunteers and players are encouraged to: